Yesterday (2019 film): Box office

-Deadline Hollywood calculated the net profit of the film to be $45 million, when factoring together all expenses and revenues.
+Deadline Hollywood calculated the net profit of the film to be $45 million, when factoring together all expenses and revenues and ignoring the UK tax credits on the production cost.
 Universal officially took an $87.8 million loss on the film in 2019, which Deadline deduced would eventually result in a $26.5 million profit after TV and video sales (an estimated $78.4 million by early 2020) were taken into account.